Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 There are several other games with complex rules that minimax is ill-equipped to solve.
 These include Battleship Poker with imperfect information and non-deterministic games such as Backgammon and Monopoly.
 Monte Carlo Tree Search, invented in 2007, provides a possible solution.

-The basic MCTS algorithm is simple: a search tree is built, node-by-node, according to the outcomes of simulated playouts.
-The process can be broken down into the following steps:
+The basic Monte Carlo Tree Search(MCTS) algorithm is simple: we build a search tree node-by-node based on the outcomes of simulated playouts.
+We can break down the process into the following steps:

 1. Selection